data301-2021-summer2/project-group38-project/README.md

-# Group YYY - {Short snappy Title of your project}
+# Group 38 - Changes in Climate

 Changes in daily temperature in Kelowna, BC Canada